-I first read about this abandoned Theme Park on Berlin Unlike when I was checking out places to see before my visit at the end of July 2011.
+I first read about this abandoned Theme Park in Berlin on Berlin Unlike when I was checking out places to see before my visit to the city at the end of July 2011.
 I went to the Spreepark during that trip but there were lots of people there setting up for the Set Us On Fire festival (which was subsequently cancelled)so I had to settle for taking pictures from outside the fence.

 Frustrated at not being able to get up close and personal with the things I had seen, I did more research and found out that there were organised tours of the park so this was high on my agenda when I arrived in Berlin on 30 October 2011.

 I got in touch with Christopher who runs the tours through the Spreepark website.
-He sent me an e-mail to confirm that I had a place on the tour the next day (please note: as stated on the website replies are only sent on Wednesdays and Fridays) and the meeting point and time.
+He sent me an e-mail to confirm that I had a place on the tour the next day with the meeting point and time (please note: as stated on the website replies are only sent on Wednesdays and Fridays).

 I had checked the weather forecast before booking the tour and as promised when I woke up the sun was shining (but it was cold), perfect for taking some photos.